maubanel/GMS2-Platformer/ground-hazards/README.md

 ##### `Step 15.`\|`SPCRK`| :large_blue_diamond: :small_orange_diamond:

 Open up **obj_player | Step** event and add a call to an alarm to give control back to player but have a safe no damage time to get out.
-Check to see that the alarm is not set yet (< 0) otherwise we will not have an alarm as in a step event it will keep being set forward.
+Check to see that the alarm is not set yet (< 0) to avoid in a step event setting the alarm forward each frame so it never ends.

 ![call alarm 1](images/addAlarm1.png)